A good freelance blog writer can be hard to find.

 When you use freelancers, you sail right over most of that.

 Freelancing offers a flexible content creation model that can scale easily.
-Whereas in-house writers naturally have limitations, you can find a freelancer for every skill set and subject matter you need.
+Whereas in-house writers naturally have limitations, you can find someone for every skill set and subject matter you need when you outsource your content creation.

 Always ask for writing samples.